This is an overview of GED® prep locations and testing sites in the Burlington area.

 Rowland Hussey Macy: His retail adventure could hardly be called a success at first in retail.
 The first four Macy’s stores that he opened were actually total failures, including the Massachusetts first real Macy’s store.
 In the period 1843 to 1855, all his stores went out of business due to very poor consumer demand and disappointing sales.

 Sir James Dyson: This British inventor established the Dyson Company, and James absolutely believes in failure.
-He actually sees failure as a key element towards his success, more like a next step toward genuinely innovative solutions.
+He actually sees failure as a key element towards his success, more like the next step toward genuinely innovative solutions.
 When James Dyson was inventing the first Dual Cyclone vacuums (by the way, the first one to hit the stores came out in 1993), he had been devoting more than 14 years to the creation of more than 5,000 versions that all failed until he had made a vacuum cleaner that worked the way he wanted.
 The payoff is clear, as he set up an amazing corporation famous for its revolutionary designs and creativity.

 Thomas Edison: This is the man who was giving us so many inventions, such as the light bulb.
 Success from failure is what characterizes Thomas Edison very well.
 He understood very well that success requires earlier failure, and that this would not stop him.